California Golden Bears: Cross country

 The California Golden Bears women's cross country team appeared in the NCAA tournament four times, with their highest finish being 9th place in the 1988–89 school year.

 Field hockey

 Cal was a member of the Northern Pacific Field Hockey Conference (NorPac) from the league's founding in 1982 until its demise at the end of the 2014 season.
 The four NorPac members from California (Cal, Pacific, Stanford, and UC Davis) became single-sport members of the America East Conference starting with the 2015 season.

 The California Golden Bears women's hockey team have an NCAA Division I Tournament record of 1–10 through ten appearances.

+Gymnastics

+The Golden Bears women's gymnastics program first competed in 1976 in the AIAW under head coach Sue Williamson.
+Since women's gymnastics began as an NCAA sponsored sport in 1982, they have appeared in the NCAA tournament 28 times.
+Their highest finish was in 2024 when they finished second.

 Rowing

 The 1980 Cal women's crew dominated the national collegiate championships.
 They won the varsity eight, Cal's first ever varsity national championship in any women's sport, and also captured the varsity four and finished second in the junior varsity eight.
 The Bears also captured national titles in the varsity four in 1981 and the novice eight in 1984.
 The team won NCAA championships in 2005, 2006, 2016 and 2018.